-To assess the quality of the contacts predictions among repeat protein classes, we generate a dataset of proteins using the reviewed entries of RepeatsDB [14] and then clustered at 40% sequence identity.
-For each repeats region in the dataset, we also extracted a representative repeat unit and a pair of repeats, obtaining in this way three datasets: i) a single unit datasets; ii) a double unit datasets; iii) complete repeat region datasets.
+To assess the quality of the contacts predictions among repeat protein classes, we generate a dataset of proteins, clustering at 40% of identity, the reviewed entries of RepeatsDB [14].
+For each repeats region present in the dataset we extract the sequence of a representative repeat unit and a pair of repeats, obtaining in this way three datasets: i) a single unit datasets; ii) a double unit datasets; iii) complete region datasets.

-For all the three sets, multiple sequence alignments (MSA) and secondary structure predictions were generated.
-Subsequently using the MSA as input for PconsC4, DeepMetaPsicov, and GaussDCA contacts were predicted for each family.
-The performance of the contact predictions was then evaluated for each subclass separately.
-As expected, PconsC4 outperforms GaussDCA in all the three sets and all the classes of repeat proteins, and DeepMetaPsicov, the most recent method outperforms both, Figure 2.
+For all the three sets of proteins, multiple sequence alignments (MSA) and secondary structure predictions were generated.
+Subsequently using the MSA as input for PconsC4 and GaussDCA [19] contacts were predicted for each family.
+The performance of the contact predictions was evaluated for each subclass separately.
+As expected, PconsC4 over-perform GaussDCA in all the three sets and all the classes of repeat proteins, Figure 2.

-https://github.com/ElofssonLab/Claudio/blob/master/Repeats/Figures/Figure2.png

 Figure2.
-The precision of contact predictions.
-Positive Predictive Value (PPV) for the GaussDCA (red), Pconsc4 (Blue), and DeepMetaPsicov (green).
-For all three methods results are shown for the three datasets, in light colour the single unit dataset, in intermediate colour the double units dataset, and in the darker colour the complete region dataset.
+Precision of contact predictions.
+Positive Predicted Value (PPV) for the GaussDCA (red) and Pconsc4 (Blue) contact prediction for each subclass.
+In light colour the single unit dataset, in medium colour the double units dataset, and in dark colour the complete region dataset.

-Here, it should be remembered that PconsC4 and DeepMetaPsicov, in addition to other information, use DCA predictions as an input and then learn to recognise specific patterns [18].
-Therefore, artefacts present in the DCA predictions might propagate into these methods.
+Here, it should be remembered that PconsC4 use the GaussDCA prediction as an input for the U-net [32] that learn to recognize specific contacts patterns [18].

-In general, the predictions for the full-length regions give better results than when splitting the proteins into smaller units, Figure 2.
-However, in class V, which is composed of bigger units forming repeats of the “beads on a string” type, the splitting in units sometimes helps to reach better contact predictions, as discussed later.
+In general, the predictions for the full length regions (darker colors in Fig. 2) give better results than split the proteins into units but with some exceptions.
+In particular in class V, that is composed by bigger units forming repeats of the “beds on a string” type, the splitting in units may help, especially in some subclasses, to reach better contacts prediction performance as discussed later.

-In Figure 3, selected contact maps are shown as examples.
-The GaussDCA predictions contain periodic artefacts of wrong predictions (red dots) forming diagonal lines, occurring between equivalent positions in the repeat unit.
-PconsC4 and DeepMetaPsicov appear efficient in removing the artefacts seen in GaussDCA.
-Here, it can be noted that there is only limited overlap between our repeat protein set and the training set of PconsC4 and DeepMetaPsicov, 25 out of 2856 and 29 out of 3456 proteins are identical respectively.
-Further, the accuracy for the shared proteins does not show a higher precision than the other proteins, Supplementary Figure 1.
-Therefore, we are convinced that the results can be extrapolated to all repeat proteins.

-https://github.com/ElofssonLab/Claudio/blob/master/Repeats/Figures/Figure%203.png
+Furthermore, PconsC4 appear efficient in removing the DCA repeats artefacts compared with GaussDCA.
+In Fig. 3 are shown some contact maps examples.
+In the GaussDCA predictions are evident the periodic artefacts of wrong predictions (red dots) forming perpendicular lines.
+These appear to be contacts between equivalent positions in the repeat unit.

 Figure 3.
-GaussDCA, PconsC4 and DeepMetaPsicov contact maps.
-Contact map for predictions obtained with GaussDCA, PconsC4 and DeepMetaPsicov.
-In grey, the real contacts from the structure, in green, the corrected predicted contacts, and in red, the falsely predicted contacts.
+GaussDCA and PconsC4 contact maps.
+Contact map for a prediction with a) GaussDCA b) PconsC4.
+In grey, the real contacts from the structure, in green the corrected predicted value, in red the false predicted value.

-It is well known that the quality of the prediction is directly correlated with the number of sequences in the starting MSA, especially for DCA methods [18].
-This trend is also confirmed for protein repeats where the repeats with a smaller MSA are predicted with less accuracy, Figure 4.
+Finally, it is well known that the quality of the prediction is directly correlated with the number of sequences in the starting MSA, especially for the DCA methods [18].
+The same trend is confirmed among protein repeats, Fig. 4, where the repeats with a smaller MSA are predicted with lower PPV.
+PconsC4 and GaussDCA show the same pattern in the average PPV except for an increase of the PPV for PconsC4 with MSA with a Neff Higher than 12.

-https://github.com/ElofssonLab/Claudio/blob/master/Repeats/Figures/Figure4.png

 Figure 4.
-The relation between Precision and the effective number of sequences in the MSA.
-Positively Predicted Value for GaussDCA in red PconsC4 in Blue and DeepMetaPsicov in orange on the Neff value (the effective number of sequences length weighted with the length of the protein).
-The single dots correspond to each protein in the datasets, and the line is the running average on (n=50).
+PPV versus Neff.
+Positively Predicted Value for GaussDCA in red and PconsC4 in Blue on the Neff value (number of effective sequences length weighted with length).